-Students issued Academic Probation as a sanction due to a failing grade may be required to take an academic Leave of Absence (LOA) from the program where they would not be registered in required coursework for up to one year.
-This may result in delayed graduation and ineligibility for financial aid and services/resources from college and university, etc. If the decision for the student is to restart the program or repeat a term, the AIPC will address the impact on the student's cumulative GPA and previous sanctions.
+Students issued Academic Probation as a sanction may be required to take an academic Leave of Absence (LOA) from the program where they would not be registered in required coursework for up to one year.
+This may result in delayed graduation and ineligibility for financial aid and services/resources from college and university, etc. These students: